siddheshshaji/covid19_visualization/README.md

-# Emotions Detector Using VGG16(Deep Learning Project)
+# Face and Emotions Detector Using VGG16(Deep Learning Project)